Citizenship Through Military Service for Beneficiaries of DACA

 However, the law provides a very narrow exception to this general rule: citizenship through military service.
 If allowed to participate in the program, the person can bypass the “green card” process and receive citizenship via expedited way.

-For the first time, the program — known as Military Accessions in the National Interest, or MAVNI — will be open to immigrants who has never had a visa if they came to the U.S. with their parents before age 16.
+For the first time, the program — known as Military Accessions in the National Interest, or MAVNI — will be open to immigrants who have never had a visa if they came to the U.S. with their parents before age 16.
 More specifically, they must be approved under a 2012 Obama administration policy known as Deferred Action for Child Arrivals, or DACA.
 The program is capped to 1500 persons per year.

 To request an info package visit: MAVNI program.